boniolp/kGraph/README.md

 ## Usage

+In order to play with $k$-Graph, please check the [UCR archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
 We depict below a code snippet demonstrating how to use $k$-Graph.

 ```python
 import sys